Real students, extraordinary compassion.

 Ms. Whitney Boetel volunteered with the WAVES Project, providing access to therapeutic scuba diving experiences for wounded American combat veterans with spinal cord injuries, PTSD, amputations, and other impairments.
 Ms. Boetel’s work with WAVES helped expand its scope to allow more veterans access to the program.

-OTA Student, Ms. Anneke Van Ommering
+MSOT Student, Ms. Anneke Van Ommering

 Project Partner: Life Rolls On

 Ms. Anneke Van Ommering volunteered with Life Rolls On, an adaptive surfing camp for people with disabilities.
 Through her partnership with Life Rolls On, Ms. Ommering helped implement a needs assessment program to provide better service and engagement and helped participants catch waves at adaptive surf events.